ElisStaaf/EspressoScript/README.md

 greet("Bob", 27)
 ```
 They are pretty cool!
 But most of them also don't...
 Really work...
 Right now.
 This is a WIP, alright?
 So, yeah, contribute
 please, we need your help.
+I'm not a good programmer.
+I'm going to sleep.
+Enjoy!